DETAILED ACTION

 Chann teaches in Claim 9: The light amplification apparatus according to claim 2,

-wherein the optical distance adjustment unit comprises a first grating, a second grating, and a fourth reflection portion, the fourth reflection portion is a roof mirror which shifts incident light in a direction perpendicular to a dispersion direction of the grating and in which reflection light is parallel to the incident light, the first grating causes the incident first amplified light and the incident second amplified light to be deflected at different angles and be emitted toward the second grating, the second grating causes the deflected first amplified light and the deflected second amplified light to be parallel and be emitted toward the fourth reflection portion, the fourth reflection portion reflects the first amplified light and the second amplified light in a direction parallel to an incidence direction, the second grating emits the first amplified light and the second amplified light from the fourth reflection portion toward the first grating, the first grating emits the first amplified light and the second amplified light from the second grating toward the deflection element, and the deflection element reflects the first amplified light and the second amplified light from the first grating. ( Figure 7, [0045] discloses a first diffraction grating 730 and a second diffraction grating 740, as well as a two-minor beam shaper 750 and a mirror 760.
+wherein the optical distance adjustment unit comprises a first grating, a second grating, and a fourth reflection portion, the fourth reflection portion is a roof mirror which shifts incident light in a direction perpendicular to a dispersion direction of the second grating and in which reflection light is parallel to the incident light, the first grating causes the incident first amplified light and the incident second amplified light to be deflected at different angles and to be emitted toward the second grating, the second grating causes the deflected first amplified light and the deflected second amplified light to be parallel and to be emitted toward the fourth reflection portion, the fourth reflection portion reflects the first amplified light and the second amplified light in a direction parallel to an incidence direction, the second grating emits the first amplified light and the second amplified light from the fourth reflection portion toward the first grating, the first grating emits the first amplified light and the second amplified light from the second grating toward the deflection element, and the deflection element reflects the first amplified light and the second amplified light from the first grating. ( Figure 7, [0045] discloses a first diffraction grating 730 and a second diffraction grating 740, as well as a two-minor beam shaper 750 and a mirror 760.
 These provide additional reflection and parallel passthrough, as shown in Figures 7 and 8.
 Figure 7 also shows the various angles of reflection at different stages as well.
 Furthermore, please note this applies to the multiple wavelengths/spectral components )

 The light amplification apparatus according to claim 1, further comprising: